Ankitkumar35/NodeJS-Authentication-Project/README.md

 # NodeJS-Authentication-Project
-A complete authentication system which can be used as a starter code for creating any new application.
+A complete authentication system that can be used as a starter code for creating any new application.

 ### Setup the Project
 Clone or Download the Repo.
-`cd NodeJS-Authentication-Project` goto the Repo using Terminal. run `npm install --save` to download all the librabries Run `npm start` to ignite the project.
+`cd NodeJS-Authentication-Project` goto the Repo using Terminal. run `npm install --save` to download all the libraries Run `npm start` to ignite the project.
 ### Routes